tduretz/MDOODZ7.0/README.md

 ## Crazy conductivity

-If you with to add crazy conductivity of the asthenosphere to the initialisation step there is a `crazyConductivity` that points to the struct that aggregates
+If you wish to add crazy conductivity of the asthenosphere to the initialisation step there is a `crazyConductivity` parameter that points to the struct that aggregates
 - `phases` array of phases ids that crazy conductivity should be applied to
 - `nPhases` total number of phases
 - `multiplier` refers to the multiplier of the effective conductivity